-For iphys=1, because of the sheltering coefficient, u^2 has to be moved inside the integral for TAUHF (5.9) and be replaced by a frequency dependent $u'^2(\omega)$ $$u'^2 = u^2 - tauwshelter \int{\omega_c}^{\omega} \frac{d\omega'}{\omega'} \mu{hf} \ln^4(\mu{hf})$$ (5.11) where tauwshelter is given by (3.26) We will now discuss the different numerical schemes and time steps that are used to integrate the source functions and the advective terms of the transport equation.
-5.2 IMPLICIT INTEGRATION OF THE SOURCE FUNCTIONS An implicit scheme was introduced for the source function integration to enable the use of an integration time step that was greater than the dynamic adjustment time of the highest frequencies still treated prognostically in the model.
+5.2 IMPLICIT INTEGRATION OF THE SOURCE FUNCTIONS We will now discuss the different numerical schemes and time steps that are used to integrate the source functions and the advective terms of the transport equation.
+An implicit scheme was introduced for the source function integration to enable the use of an integration time step that was greater than the dynamic adjustment time of the highest frequencies still treated prognostically in the model.
 In contrast to first and second generation wave models, the energy balance of the spectrum is evaluated in detail up to a high cut-off frequency.
-The high-frequency adjustment time scales are considerably shorter than the evolution time scales of the energy-containing frequency bands near the peak of the spectrum, in which one is mainly interested in modelling applications.
+The high-frequency adjustment time scales are considerably shorter than the evolution time scales of the energy-containing frequency bands near the peak of the spectrum, in which one is mainly interested in modeling applications.
 Thus, in the high-frequency region it is sufficient to determine the quasi-equilibrium level to which the spectrum adjusts in response to the more slowly changing low-frequency waves, rather than the time history of the short time scale adjustment process itself.
 An implicit integration scheme whose time step is matched to the evolution of the lower frequency waves meets this requirement automatically: for low-frequency waves, the integration method yields, essentially, the same results as a simple forward integration scheme, while for high frequencies the method yields the (slowly changing) quasi-equilibrium spectrum (WAMDI Group (1988)).
 The original WAM model used a time-centred implicit integration scheme, but Hersbach and Janssen (1999) found that numerical noise occurred which may be avoided by a two-time level, fully implicit approach.
-The fully implicit equations (leaving out the advection terms) are given by $$F{n+1} = F_n + \Delta t S{n+1} \tag{5.12}$$ where Δt is the time step and the index n refers to the time level.
+The fully implicit equations (leaving out the advection terms) are given by $$F{n+1} = F_n + \Delta t S{n+1} \tag{5.29}$$ where Δt is the time step and the index n refers to the time level.